sentenai/reinforce/README.md

 import Environments.CartPole (Environment, runEnvironment_)
 import Control.MonadEnv      (Initial(..), Obs(..))

-import qualified Control.MonadEnv       as Env (step, reset) import qualified Environments.CartPole  as Env (StateCP, Action)
+import qualified Control.MonadEnv        as Env (step, reset) import qualified Environments.CartPole   as Env (StateCP)
     -- Comments:
-    --     StateCP - An "observation" or "the state of the agent" - note that State overloaded, so StateCP --     Action  - A performable action in the environment. import qualified Spaces.Action          as Actions (randomChoice)
+    --     StateCP - An "observation" or "the state of the agent" - note that State overloaded, so StateCP --     Action  - A performable action in the environment. import qualified Reinforce.Spaces.Action as Actions (randomChoice)

 main :: IO ()
 main = runEnvironment_ gogoRandomAgent